4-minute read

 The minimum wage rates change every year on 1 April.

-The national minimum wage 2023 rate depends on the age of the employee (see more details below).
+The national minimum wage rate depends on the age of the employee.

 The national minimum wage shouldn’t be confused with the voluntary London Living Wage and UK Living Wage, which is calculated based on real living costs and isn’t connected to the government.

 Set up by the Living Wage Foundation, the Living Wage is a campaign that encourages employers to pay a wage that reflects everyday costs in London and the UK.
-According to their data, the ‘real living wage’ in 2023 is £10.90 for the UK (up from £9.90 in 2022) and slightly higher in London at £11.95 (up from £11.05 in 2022).
+According to their data, the ‘real living wage’ for 2023-24 is £12 for the UK and slightly higher in London at £13.15.

-With inflation reaching 10.4 per cent in February 2023, the real value of the naitonal living wage fell during March 2023.
+With inflation starting to fall, the real value of the national living wage is expected to improve.
 However, this year’s 9.7 per cent national living wage increase is expected to increase the real value.

-The LPC said that the 6.6 per cent increase in the national living wage in April 2023 helped to restore some of the value, but that was lost as inflation remains high.
+The LPC said that the 9.7 per cent increase in the national living wage in April 2024 will be the highest value in real terms that the rate has ever reached.

 As a business owner it’s important to keep accurate records, and this includes proof that you’re paying employees at least the minimum wage.
 This could be payroll records to show total pay and hours worked as well as any contracts and agreements.